Jaeda Daniel

-Jaeda Daniel is an American tennis player.
+Jaeda Daniel (born 28 July 1999) is an American tennis player.

-Daniel has a career-high singles ranking by the WTA of 580, achieved on 25 August 2025, and a career-high doubles ranking of world No. 276, reached on 9 September 2024.
+Daniel has a career-high singles ranking by the WTA of 522, reached in April 2026, and a career-high doubles ranking of world No. 246, achieved on 18 May 2026.

-She plays college tennis at North Carolina State.
-In 2022 Daniel and doubles partner Nell Miller became the first NC State players to win the NCAA Division I Women's Doubles Championship.
+She played college tennis at North Carolina State.
+In 2022, Daniel and doubles partner Nell Miller became the first NC State players to win the NCAA Division I Women's Doubles Championship.